eic/edpm/pip_readme.md

 So here is ejpm.

-At this points **ejpm** tries to unify experience and make it simple to deploy eJANA for:
+At this points **ejpm** tries to unify experience and make it simple to deploy e^JANA for:

 - Users on RHEL 7 and CentOS
 - Users on Ubutnu (and Windows with WSL) \*\*